|

 I don't stand a chance if he gets under the stairs.

-Mice can run fast, so I have now found
+Mice can run fast, as I have now found,

 And they don't always keep their feet on the ground